DV

 What is the difference between QQQ and XLK?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while XLK (Technology Select Sector SPDR Fund) tracks Technology Select Sector Index with a technology approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while XLK (Technology Select Sector SPDR Fund) tracks Technology Select Sector Index with a technology approach.
 They are issued by Invesco and State Street respectively.

 Can I hold both QQQ and XLK?